Skip to content

 Local, synchronous agentic execution that reads files, runs code, checks output, and iterates to fix errors.

-Agent mode transforms Copilot from a suggestion engine into an autonomous executor.
-When you submit a prompt in agent mode, Copilot iterates across files and works through changes autonomously, proposes changes across multiple files, runs terminal commands, checks output, identifies errors, and loops back to fix them.
-It installs packages, runs tests, and migrates code without waiting for approval at each step.
+Agent mode turns Copilot from a suggestion engine into an autonomous executor.
+When you submit a prompt, Copilot iterates across files and works through changes autonomously.
+It proposes changes across multiple files, runs terminal commands, checks output, finds errors, and loops back to fix them.
+It installs packages, runs tests, and migrates code without waiting for your approval at each step.

-Available in VS Code, and generally available in JetBrains, Eclipse, and Xcode.
+Agent mode runs in VS Code and is generally available in JetBrains, Eclipse, and Xcode.

-For complex tasks, Copilot generates a transparent plan outlining all steps before making changes.
+For complex tasks, Copilot generates a plan that lists all steps before it makes changes.
 The plan supports structured reasoning and progress tracking.

-Copilot Edits allows specifying a set of files and describing changes in natural language.
-Copilot proposes inline edits across files iteratively.
+Copilot Edits lets you name a set of files and describe changes in plain language.
+Copilot then proposes inline edits across those files, one round at a time.

 Vision